States unhappy with rollback of hands-off federal guidelines on pot laws

 Washington state

-Gov. Jay Inslee said in a statement that he was "especially frustrated" by reports that the "Cole memo" would be rescinded.
-Inslee said called it "the wrong direction for our state."
+Gov. Jay Inslee said in a statement that he was "especially frustrated" by reports the "Cole memo" would be rescinded.
+Inslee called it "the wrong direction for our state."

 "It is also disrespects Washington voters who have chosen a different path for our state," he said.